rcolomina/graph_naviagor/README.md

 `$ ./main`

-Testing graphs will be run over its notes showing its text content.
+Testing graphs will run a strategy over its notes and showing text content of any node visited.
+There is implemented a "walker" which is using Best First Search (BFS) strategy to explore a graph.
+There are some testing graph defined in main.
+You can add easily additional graphs as it is done on main.

-You can extend testing adding additional graphs.
-You can have a look to main to see how these are defined.
+## Creating New Graphs

-## Define New Graphs
+Not documented yet.